 The college believes that long-term career success relies on continued education and personal enrichment.
-To achieve this goal, the college provides a quality and holistic (whole person) educational opportunity to a diverse student body - a student body which understands that a commitment to achieve one's goals begins with a continuous and progressive process of self-improvement.
+To achieve this goal, the college provides a quality and holistic (whole person) educational opportunity to a diverse student body which understands that a commitment to achieve one's goals begins with a continuous and progressive process of self-improvement.